Friday, 18 May 2018

 ________________________

-Formerly paired with a statue of Henry VI in niches above the entrance gateway to All Souls College, High Street, Oxford visible in the Thornhill Portrait above.
+Previously paired with a statue of Henry VI and both statues formerly in niches above the entrance gateway to All Souls College, High Street, Oxford visible in the Thornhill Portrait above.

 In the Anti Chapel, All Souls College Chapel, Oxford